fastapi/fastapi/docs/en/docs/tutorial/sql-databases.md

 The new docs will include Pydantic v2 and will use <a href="https://sqlmodel.tiangolo.com/" class="external-link" target="_blank">SQLModel</a> (which is also based on SQLAlchemy) once it is updated to use Pydantic v2 as well.

+There will also be a guide on using SQLModel with async code. 😎

 ///

 **FastAPI** doesn't require you to use a SQL (relational) database.